 HSBC was founded in the UK and is one of the biggest banks in the world.

 According to verbal information received over the phone, HSBC Malaysia offers loans to non-Malaysian customers.
-But you need to walk into local branch for more information, they can’t provide information by phone.
+But you need to walk into a local branch for more information, they can’t provide information by phone.

-If you visit a local bank, be sure to contact them in advance to confirm what supportive documents they need to make an evaluation, for example: Passport, bank statements, proof of employments and more.
+If you visit a local bank, be sure to contact them in advance to confirm what supportive documents they need to make an evaluation, for example: Passport, bank statements, proof of employment and more.